-How to protect yourself from your own insurance company
+How to protect yourself from your own insurance company in Pennsylvania

 It was a last-minute run to the grocery store for milk—you were in a hurry, sure, but you weren’t speeding and you weren’t driving recklessly.
 You got to the last stop sign before the store, pulled out, and before you knew what was happening, you’d been broadsided by a small truck.
 Thankfully you’d been wearing your seatbelt.
 You seemed fine, although your head was ringing pretty badly.

 Your natural reaction, and what you are encouraged to do by your agent, is to call and report the accident to your insurance company right away.
 It wasn’t your fault, you want to make sure they know that, you want to make sure you can get to a doctor, and you want to give a statement so that your side of the story is preserved.

 It may seem counter-intuitive, but calling your insurance company right after an accident is possibly the single worst way thing you can do.
 You pay your premiums, on-time, and in-full every month, and you expect–and rightly so–that your company will therefore be more than willing to uphold their end of their contract with you.